library-angels/code-library-backend/ARCHITECTURE.md

 ## Communication

-The backend uses gRPC with protocol buffers for internal communication.
+The backend uses RPC with serialized Rust data structures for internal communication.
 External APIs are utilized through HTTP.
 The API microservice exposes a HTTP based REST API to offer the backend services to clients.